PySide6 QListView Example

 # Models contain data and views display it

-# so one view can be used to display multiple models and vv.
+# so one model can be used with multiple views.

 # It is similar to QListWidget but should be more flexible